kircherlab/cfDNA-UniFlow/README.md

 # cfDNA UniFlow: A unified preprocessing pipeline for cell-free DNA from liquid biopsies
 <div align="justify">

-cfDNA UniFlow is a unified, standardized, and ready-to-use workflow for processing WGS cfDNA samples from liquid biopsies.
+cfDNA UniFlow is a unified, standardized, and ready-to-use workflow for processing whole genome sequencing (WGS) cfDNA samples from liquid biopsies.
 It includes essential steps for pre-processing raw cfDNA samples, quality control and reporting.
 Additionally, several optional utility functions like GC bias correction and estimation of copy number state are included.
+Finally, we provide specialized methods for extracting coverage derived signals and visualizations comparing cases and controls.
 Figure S1 gives a detailed overview of the workflow.
 </div>

 <figure>